Sacramento X-Ray Technician Programs

 San Joaquin Delta College has campuses in Stockton and Mountain House along with a learning center in Manteca, CA. San Joaquin Delta College sponsors the radiologic technologist program, which is conducted at the San Joaquin General Hospital.
 Students earn their credit from the college, but complete all of the coursework and clinical experiences at the hospital.

 The radiologic technology training is a limited-entry program that admits only 12-14 students each year and takes 2 years to complete.
 Classroom and lab studies are held at San Joaquin General Hospital, and clinical education is held at several clinical affiliations in the area.
 Clinical rotations give students exposure to radiographic procedures, such as magnetic resonance imaging, computed tomography, ultrasound, radiation therapy and nuclear medicine.
 If general education requirements are met, participants of this program can earn an associate's degree in radiologic technology.
 Effective in 2015, a candidate pursuing ARRT certification will be required to hold an associate's degree.

 When students complete the program, they can sit for certification exams offered by the state and ARRT.
 Passing these exams leads to the Certified Radiologic Technologist (CRT) and Registered Technologist (RT-ARRT) credentials.
-Prior to entry into the program, applicants must complete the following courses: English composition, human anatomy, human physiology, intermediate algebra, intro to psychology or intro to sociology, medical terminology and fundamentals of computer science.
+Prior to entry into the program, applicants must complete the following courses: English composition, human anatomy, human physiology, intermediate algebra, intro to psychology or intro to sociology and fundamentals of computer science.
 Applicants must hold a current American Heart Association CPR (cardiopulmonary resuscitation) certification card and have graduated high school.
 Additionally, applicants must submit to drug screenings, criminal background checks, health screenings and show proof of current immunizations.
 Each student must complete a hospital orientation.